8ta4/say/README.md

 > How do I access recent transcriptions?

-To access today's transcriptions, hit `Shift+Space`.
+To access today's transcriptions, hit `Shift + Space`.

 Think of it like this: “Say”, “Shift”, “Space” all start with “S”.
-Just like you hit space at the end of a sentence, `Shift+Space` signals the end of your thought.
+Just like you hit space at the end of a sentence, `Shift + Space` signals the end of your thought.

 > How are my transcriptions organized?